sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 Interestingly, both `hyperpb` configurations outperform compile-time generated static Protobuf code (`Concrete (proto)` at 66,722 ns and reflection-free `Concrete (vtproto)` at 42,896 ns).
 This does not mean `hyperpb`'s parser engine is inherently faster than generated Go code.
 Rather, the combination of bytecode parsing and arena-backed allocation dramatically reduces object creation costs for large nested payloads.
 Standard static Protobuf still incurs the runtime cost of allocating individual heap pointers and structs for every nested sub-message in the list.
 The memory arena in `hyperpb + Shared` allocates this memory contiguously.

 In these benchmarks, this crossover point, where dynamic parsing paired with a memory arena beats statically compiled generated code, occurs even at the **Medium Payload** scale.
 At that size, `hyperpb + Shared` (350.2 ns) already edges out reflection-free `Concrete (vtproto)` (369.4 ns).
-This inversion highlights just how substantial the CPU overhead of standard heap allocation tracking and garbage collection is in Go.
+That result surprised me a bit, but the allocation numbers explain most of it.

 ### 2. Allocation Elimination
 The allocation statistics highlight the biggest architectural advantage.
 On a Large Payload: